wangtuguahhh/How-to-bid-against-next-SpaceX-Falcon-9-launch/README.md

 ![image](https://github.com/wangtuguahhh/How-to-bid-against-next-SpaceX-Falcon-9-launch/assets/130683390/5f1e1424-b11b-43dd-97ec-7fedc1c12f73)
 https://universemagazine.com/wp-content/uploads/2022/10/femhboivqaessi6.jpg
 # How-to-outbid-next-SpaceX-Falcon-9-launch
-This is a capstone project of [IBM data science professional certificate](https://www.coursera.org/professional-certificates/ibm-data-science) online program.
-Here is my completion [certificate](https://coursera.org/share/9af09f14707a3324143dbcd6d23bd719).
+This is a modified version of the capstone project of [IBM data science professional certificate](https://www.coursera.org/professional-certificates/ibm-data-science) online program.
+Check out my completion [certificate](https://coursera.org/share/9af09f14707a3324143dbcd6d23bd719) here.
 ## 🚀 Background:
-Even though this project is a requirement for my certificate completion, I genuinely enjoy working on it.
+Even though this project is modified from the capstone project of IBM DS online program, I genuinely enjoy working on it.
+I've further explored the data, including more recent launch records and more data analysis.
 It integrates the essential skills a data scientist needs to have and is closely associated with actual business challenges in the real world.

 SpaceX promotes its Falcon 9 rocket launches with a much lower cost of 62 million dollars compared to the average cost of 165 million dollars from other competitors.
 This cost reduction is primarily due to SpaceX's ability to reuse the first stage of the rocket.
 If a competitor aims to outbid SpaceX for a rocket launch, the key question becomes the cost of the launch.
 An accurate model is needed to predict the outcome of Falcon 9 first stage landing in order to estimate the cost and make an informed decision about the bid offer.
 ## 🎯 Objectives: